EelcoV/RasterTool/public_group/README.md

 #  Project Groups
 A *group* is a separate area in which projects can be stored on the web server.
-The group`s directory can be protected using the web server`s access authorization; a sample `htaccess` file is provided as an example.
+The group's directory can be protected using the web server's access authorization; a sample `htaccess` file is provided as an example.
 Although groups are mainly useful for Shared projects, all Private projects belong to a specific group as well.

 The default group is called `public_group` and has no access control; the web server administrator can override this if required.